About the Author

 • Finally, in an independent lab, the possibility of bonus pay is based on performance, quality control, and budget targets.
 If you consistently mark high in these areas, you’ll find that your total compensation ranks way above the national average.

-Need a second pair of eyes?
-Most physicians could benefit from having a team of professional legal and financial professionals to understand the terms in their employment contract better.
 We offer that here at Physicians Thrive.
 Allow us to help with your contract negotiation to ensure that you are getting what you’re worth.

 Building a Retirement From Your Annual Salary

-A critical area of financial health for any physician is to begin saving for retirement as soon as you can, and with the best options.
+A critical area of financial health for any physician is to begin saving for retirement as soon as you can and with the best options.

-A pathologist has different options depending on where they work, whether in private practice or as an employee.
+Pathologists have different options depending on where they work, whether in private practice or as an employee.

-For the Employed Pathologist
+Employed Pathologist

 The 401k is offered by a for-profit company to its employees, while a non-profit employer offers a 403b.

-For Private Practice Pathologists
+Private Practice Pathologists

 Qualified retirement plans for private practice pathologists allow contributions to these plans to be fully tax-deductible.

-These plans give each private practice employee or partner a portion of the annual profits to add to their retirement fund.
+• Profit-Sharing Plans: These plans give each private practice employee or partner a portion of the annual profits to add to their retirement fund.

-Now, these plans are similar to the profit-sharing plan except that each contribution is a fixed number instead of dependent on profit amounts.
+• Money Purchase Plans: Each contribution is a fixed number instead of dependent on profit amounts.

-For Both
+Both

 Both employed and private practice pathologists can take advantage of retirement plans like the traditional IRA and Roth IRA.